-Over the weekend, everyone seemed in excellent spirits and ready for a party.
-And I felt very welcome.
-It was almost like I could feel the nostalgia in the air.
-Like 4th of July or Christmas, these celebrations clearly invoked fond memories from growing up in India for many on the boat.
+Over the weekend in New York City, everyone seemed in excellent spirits and ready for a party.
+I could feel the nostalgia in the air.
+Like 4th of July or Christmas, these celebrations clearly evoked fond memories from growing up in India for many on the boat.

 There is something about all those colors that is surprisingly exciting.
 It is such a visceral experience with the powder, good cheer, and music blaring.
 You can’t help but to dance.

 Over interesting facts: I’m told that in India there is a traditional milk beverage brewed with Marijuana leaves that is popular to drink during the festivals.
 And on some occasions, the color used is oil based.
 And my friends said that kind doesn’t come off for days.

 Lucky for me, that wasn’t the case this weekend.
 It all washed off pretty easily.